buraksezer/olric/README.md

 ### olricd

-Olric is an embeddable, single-hop DHT implementation.
-So a cluster member includes both the application and Olric data and services in **embedded member mode**. olricd handles configuration in YAML format and graceful process shutdown for you **in client-server mode**.

-Start it with the following command:
+With olricd, you can create an Olric cluster with a few commands.
+Let's create a cluster with the following:

 ```
 olricd -c <YOUR_CONFIG_FILE_PATH>